Wondering about the Black Hat SEO methods to avoid in blogging?

 This is one of the most used black Hat tactics, by most of the bloggers.
 The goal is to show the search engine a set of visitors and another set of content.
 So please avoid doing this.

-In this post, we saw about the Black Hat SEO Methods to avoid in blogging.
+In this post, we saw about the Black Hat SEO Methods to avoid in 2020.
 Avoid these types of Black Hat SEO methods to remain indexed in Search Engines, especially Google.